jdboisvert/dawson-college-pyscrapper/README.md

 - Get information on all the programs offered by Dawson College (ex: Computer Science, Computer Engineering, etc.)
 - Get an estimate of the total number of students enrolled
 - Get the total number of faculty members
+- Get the general metrics of Dawson College (ex: total number of programs offered, number of programs, number of profiles, number of disciplines, number of special studies, number of general studies, etc.)

 ## Usage